mozilla-rally/rally-web-platform/README.md

 ### Configuring the Rally Web Platform website and WebExtensions to use the emulators

-When the website is re-built, it will automatically deploy to the emulated Firebase Hosting:
+When the website is re-built in "test integration" mode, it will automatically deploy to the emulated Firebase Hosting:
-`npm run build`
+`npm run build:test:integration`

 Clients wishing to connect to the Firebase emulators, including the website any WebExtensions, must set this explicitly in their code after initializing the services.